AGENDA

 Somaya El Marrakchi

-Head of Business Development, Mission Critical Networks @ Ericsson
+Head of Mission Critical Networks Business development for EMEA @ Ericsson

 Panagiotis Lymperis